 The speech covered the history of antibiotic discovery and how the probability of discovery has reduced with time - advanced technology approaches working better for cancer and heart disease therapies but not antibiotics.
-For the study, they decided to explore uncultured bacteria in the environment and learnt how to cultivate them.
+For the study, they decided to explore uncultured bacteria in the environment and learned how to cultivate them.
 Part of this included making an advert on craigslist paying people to send a soil sample from their backyard.
-They realised that there are still more compounds with antimicrobial properties yet to discover in nature.
+They realized that there are still more compounds with antimicrobial properties yet to discover in nature.

 After the keynote speech, we received a welcome note from the deputy Lord mayor, Pär Gustafsson, and Regional council President, Annika Tärnström.

 We then listened to a digital presentation by Andrea Hinwood, a chief scientist from the United Nations Environment Programme (UNEP) who joined us from Nairobi, Kenya.
-She shared a status report on AMR from the United Nations Environment Programme after the environmental dimension of AMR was recognised as an issue of en=merging concern in the UNEP frontiers 2017 report.
+She shared a status report on AMR from the United Nations Environment Programme after the environmental dimension of AMR was recognized as an issue of concern in the UNEP frontiers 2017 report.
 UNEP is working to provide science-based evidence that can inform strategies on AMR, ensuring that the environmental dimensions are reflected adequately in the one health response to AMR.
-She highlighted the work currently being done to raise awareness of environmentally persistent pharmaceutical pollutants (EPPPs); the need for sustainable food systems; pesticides, waste and wastewater management, which form a nexus for antimicrobial resistance.
+She highlighted the work currently being done to raise awareness of environmentally persistent pharmaceutical pollutants (EPPPs); the need for sustainable food systems; pesticides, waste, and wastewater management, which form a nexus for antimicrobial resistance.
 UNEP is educating people on AMR - specifically targeting policymakers and environmental practitioners, supporting the government of India in the new National Action Plan on AMR preparation, and creating a database of experts in different regions.
 The UNEP is partnered with the World Health Organisation (WHO), World Organisation for Animal Health (OIE), and Food and Agriculture Organisation (FAO) to form a quadripartite collaboration for one health response to AMR.
 This collaboration is part of a one health joint action plan which involves:

 Enhancing capacity to strengthen health systems